 Erected 2003 by Minerva Park Community Association, Village of Minerva Park, and The Ohio Historical Society.
 (Marker Number 85-25.)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Location.
 40° 4.629′ N, 82° 56.429′ W. Marker is in Minerva Park, Ohio, in Franklin County.
 Marker is on Minerva Lake Road, on the right when traveling east.
+Marker is near eastern edge of Minerva Lake, just west of Minerva Lake Golf Club, 2955 Minerva Lake Road.
 Touch for map.
-Marker is near eastern edge of Minerva Lake, just west of Minerva Lake Golf Club, 2955 Minerva Lake Road.
 Marker is in this post office area: Columbus OH 43231, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Pioneer Cemetery Armed Forces Memorial (approx. 2.1 Phelps Acre Park (approx. 2.2 miles away); Blendon Township's Early Presbyterian Churches and Church Bell (approx. 2.2 miles away); Blendon Presbyterian Church (approx. 2.2 miles away); Edward Phelps (approx. 2.3 miles away); First Blendon Presbyterian Church (approx. 2.3 miles away); Blendon Central Cemetery (approx. 2.3 miles away); Blendon Township War Memorial (approx. 2.3 miles away).
+At least 8 other Pioneer Cemetery Armed Forces Memorial (approx. 2.1 miles away); Phelps Acre Park (approx. 2.2 miles away); Blendon Township's Early Presbyterian Churches and Church Bell (approx. 2.2 miles away); Blendon Presbyterian Church (approx. 2.2 miles away); Edward Phelps (approx. 2.3 miles away); First Blendon Presbyterian Church (approx. 2.3 miles away); Blendon Central Cemetery (approx. 2.3 miles away); Blendon Township War Memorial (approx. 2.3 miles away).